argonautproject/cgm/input/pagecontent/index.md

 ### Key Technical Actors

 1. **Data Submitter**: The data submitter can be either a user-facing app (patient or clinician) or a backend service.
 User-facing apps include mobile apps running on a patient's phone or a provider-facing app integrated into an Electronic Health Record (EHR) system.
-Backend services, also known as back-end services in the SMR specification, are headless pre-configured systems that can write CGM data.
+Backend services are headless systems that can write CGM data.

 2. **Data Receiver**: The data receiver is typically an EHR system that receives and stores the CGM data submitted by the data submitter.